Ahmet Ertuğ

 Hellenistic, Roman, Byzantine and Ottoman periods in the history of Turkey.
+He uses large format camera equipment and 20 x 25 cm film material, also high resolution digital camera backs in specific locations.
 With Ahmet Kocabıyık he founded Ertuğ & Kocabıyık: Publishers of Fine Art Books.
-Ahmet Ertuğ's photographs were published in a series of 25 volumes.
+Ahmet Ertuğ's photographs were published in a series of 25 limited edition volumes, printed and bound manually in Italy and Switzerland.
+All these books have been published in Folio and larger formats.

-In 2009 Ahmet Ertuğ photographed 30 historical libraries in Europe.
+In 2009 Ertuğ photographed 30 historical libraries in Europe.
 He developed the volume Temples of Knowledge: Libraries of the Western World from these photographs.
-His latest photographic project documenting the architecture of grand opera houses has been published under the title Palaces of Music: Opera Houses of Europe in December 2010, text written by Michael Forsyth.
+Another photographic project, documenting the architecture of grand opera houses, was published in 2010 under the title Palaces of Music: Opera Houses of Europe, with text written by Michael Forsyth.

-In 2012 the tome Gods of Nemrud: The Royal Sanctuary of Antiochos & the Kingdom of Commagene followed.
-It deals with the archaeological material from Commagene of the first century BC connected to the local kingdom of Antiochus I. Text contributed by R.R.R.
+Gods of Nemrud: The Royal Sanctuary of Antiochos & the Kingdom of Commagene followed in 2012.
+The book deals with the archaeological material from Commagene of the first century BC connected to the local kingdom of Antiochus I. Its text was contributed by R.R.R.
 Smith.

-He uses large format camera equipment and 20 x 25 cm film material, also high resolution digital camera backs in specific locations.

-All limited edition volumes are printed and bound manually in Italy and Switzerland.
-All books of Ahmet Ertuğ have been published in Folio and larger formats.